hamza-tahir55/PDF-Summarizer/README.md

 SummarEase utilizes NLP to condense PDFs into concise summaries, employing advanced algorithms for informative insights, catering to users dealing with large text volumes.

-# PDF Summarizer

-This Flask application extracts text from PDF files, summarizes the content, and displays the summary.

 ## Table of Contents